Understanding back pain: your guide to navigate solutions and make better decisions 🩺

 • Extended bed rest

-The World Health Organization completely changed their recommendations.
+It’s the World Health Organization, and they recently completely changed their recommendations.
 Here's the simple version:

 ✅ DO This: